dadams747/BallAndPlateProject/README.md

 <h4 style="text-align:right;">Project Description</h4>
-The project team’s goal is developing a comprehensive solution explained more details in the deliverables section to control the ball’s position (or velocity or acceleration) on the plate.
+<p>The project team’s goal is developing a comprehensive solution explained more details in the deliverables section to control the ball’s position (or velocity or acceleration) on the plate.</p>